 While herbal medicines attract attention and boast of its natural properties, it’s always safe to know about the pros and cons of taking an unprescribed medication.
 Just like we learnt how our preferred antidepressant comes with a number of fatal side-effects too.

 Do you use St. John’s wort?
-Were you aware of any of the side-effect shown above?
+Were you aware of any of the above side effects of St. John’s wort?
 Share your comments and feedback in the comments box below.

 Stay fit, stay healthy!